AlpinDale/pygmalion.cpp/README.md

 Forked from [ggerganov/ggml](https://github.com/ggerganov/ggml).

+## Repository Status: Inactive

+This repository is currently inactive and is not being actively maintained or updated.
+Feel free to use the code as-is, but please note that no further development or bug fixes are planned at this time.

+If you have any questions or issues with the code, please feel free to open an issue and I'll do my best to assist you.
+However, please understand that my response times may be slower than usual.

+The project has moved in part to [LostRuins/koboldcpp](https://github.com/LostRuins/koboldcpp) where new features are added constantly.

+***
 `pygmalion.cpp` is an implementation of the popular language model, [Pygmalion 6B](https://huggingface.co/PygmalionAI/pygmalion.cpp), in C/C++.
 This allows the large language model to run directly on the CPU.
 The weights provided here are quantized down to 4-bit integers (from the original 16-bit floating points) - the 6.4x size reduction and the efficient quantization enables the model to run on devices with 8GB of RAM (not VRAM!).
 This is still a work-in-progress, so please report any issues [here](https://github.com/AlpinDale/pygmalion.cpp/issues).

 ## Features